xuri/excelize-py/.github/CONTRIBUTING.md

 a comment after pushing.
 New commits show up in the pull request automatically, but the reviewers are notified only when you comment.

-Pull requests must be cleanly rebased on top of master without multiple branches mixed into the PR.
+Pull requests must be cleanly rebased on top of main without multiple branches mixed into the PR.

-**Git tip**: If your PR no longer merges cleanly, use `rebase master` in your feature branch to update your pull request rather than `merge master`.
+**Git tip**: If your PR no longer merges cleanly, use `rebase main` in your feature branch to update your pull request rather than `merge main`.

 Before you make a pull request, squash your commits into logical units of work using `git rebase -i` and `git push -f`.
 A logical unit of work is a consistent